Keep Your Home Safe Check It Yourself

 In the situation where a home has no barrier installed and is also located in a high-risk area for termites, 3 to 6-month inspection could be recommended.

-The more regular an inspection is carried out the less chance there is of serious damage occurring.
+The more regular inspections are carried out the less chance there is of serious damage occurring.
 To help keep termites out and your home safe the following tips should help.

 Checking Your Home